LeSasse/ascnii/README.md

 # Examples:

-## Simple default plot of an anatomical image (3D):
+## Simple default plot of an anatomical image (3D) on a small terminal window:

 `ascnii example_img.nii.gz`:

 ![plot](./examples/example_default.png)

+You can also plot 4D NIfTI images, `ascnii` will simply plot the mean image.

-## Increase the resolution with the `--columns` option:
+## Adjust the resolution with the `--columns` option:

-The `--columns` refers to the number of columns used in the terminal to display characters.
+By default, `ascnii` will use the complete width of the terminal, but you may want to adjust width manually.
 Make sure to zoom out a bit, so your terminal has enough space and run `ascnii example_img.nii.gz --columns 600`:

 ![plot](./examples/example_columns.png)